ev1633/it-validator/README.md

 // rule example
 { ruleName: 'name', type: String }
 ```
-Don't worry you'll have an example with each one and mark the functions that need the [Rule] as the first parameter with a #.
+Don't worry you'll have an example with each one and a # in the functions that need the [Rule] as the first parameter.<br/>
 _Alert: most of these functions are negations_
 - [sanitize](#sanitize)
 - [trim](#trim)